Direct mapping of tidal deformability to the iso-scalar and iso-vector nuclear matter parameters: Mapping Tidal deformability to the nuclear matter parameters

-Finally, in Table~\ref{tabS3}, Table~\ref{tabS4} and Table~\ref{tabS5} of the supplemental material the fitted values of the coefficients of $\Lambda_{L_4}$, $\Lambda_{L_9}$ and $\Lambda_{Q_4+L_5}$ functions are quoted, respectively, for the different NS masses considered.
-They may be employed for the rapid estimate of the values of tidal deformabilty without recourse to the solution of TOV equations.
-Our proposed functions for the tidal deformability would facilitate the Bayesian analysis which generally requires the computation of tidal deformability over a wide range of NS masses for large number of EoSs ($\sim 10^6$).
-The $\Lambda_{L_4}$ function also allows one to search for the tidal deformability within the said uncertainty in the space of minimal nuclear matter parameters.
+Finally, in Tables~\ref{tabA4}-~\ref{tabA6} of the Appendix the fitted coefficients of $\Lambda_{l_4}$, $\Lambda_{l_9}$ and $\Lambda_{q_4+l_5}$ functions are listed, respectively, for the NS masses considered.
+They may be employed to estimate quickly the values of tidal deformability without recourse to the solution of TOV equations.
+Our proposed functions for the tidal deformability would facilitate the Bayesian analysis, which often entail the calculation of tidal deformability across a broad spectrum of NS masses for a substantial number of EoSs ($\sim 10^6$).